-Hello and happy Summer.
-I have a yurt which, through the help of Workaway, I am now renting nightly but I may need people off and on.
+Hello and happy Spring.
+I have a yurt which, through the help of Workaway, I am now renting nightly through the short rentals website but I may need people off and on.

 I live in a cabin and have a yurt on 24 acres.
 I think volunteers would be interested in staying in the boreal forest and learn a bit about life in the far north...
 I heat with wood but I do have electricity.
 I have three sled dogs.
 I live alone and work full time so it has been difficult to keep up with all the things around the homestead.
 I could use some help. :)